ccwang002/2022Talk-snakemake/Outline.md

 ### Outline
 - Introduce the scenario
     a.
 Implement a new pipeline and we have to scale it to multiple samples
+        - The pipeline needs to run on standalone Linux server, HPC cluster (their own job queue LSF), and potentially cloud
     b.
 Make a research project reproducible
         - Runs some data preprocessing from different sources, a few analyses, and perhaps the generation of the figures
         - Update the results when the new data come in